 Part-time program for experienced leaders with at least 10 years of work experience and a strong desire to be practical researchers

 Designed for senior managers, policymakers, independent consultants, professionals and working academics with at least 10 years of professional experience, the Sasin DBA accepts candidates from all disciplines and industries who are preparing for more advanced leadership and advisory roles in their organizations and professions.
-If you would like to enroll in the program for the 2022 academic year, you must have your completed application submitted by March 31, 2022.
 The application can be completed online.
 Each completed application must be accompanied by a non-refundable application fee of THB 1,500 submitted to the Admissions Office.
 If you want to discuss the program and its suitability for you, please email email@example.com.

 You can apply to Sasin’s DBA program by following these four simple steps:

 - Complete your online application including the DBA Research Aptitude section;

 - Upload your resume (which must show a minimum of 10 years of management experience);

 - Our Admissions team will contact you within 7 days of your application.
 Potential DBA program entrants will need to be interviewed at least once;

 - Original transcript of a completed master’s degree or equivalent;